kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

 1. Register an account at <https://github.com/> (if you don't already have one).
 Git and GitHub will be used for version control and collaboration in these demos.
 Be sure not to lose your GitHub username and password.

-1. Install the Visual Studio Code (VS Code) editor (<https://code.visualstudio.com/>).
+1. Install the _Visual Studio Code_ (VS Code) editor (<https://code.visualstudio.com/>).
 VS Code will be the code editor of choice for these demos.
 Use the latest stable version.

-1. Additionally, within VS Code, install the following extensions: `Rails`, `Ruby`, `erb`, `markdownlint`, `Markdown PDF`, and `Code Spell Checker`.
+1. Additionally, within VS Code, install the following extensions:

+   - `Code Spell Checker`

+   - `Markdown PDF`

+   - `Markdown Preview Github Styling`

+   - `markdownlint`

+   - `Simple Ruby ERB`

 1. Install a Bash shell with SSH client (if you don't already have it).